preyash2047/MachineLearning/Machine Learning Models with Real Life_Example/6. Natural Language Processing/Comparative study of classifiers/readme.md

 # Comparative Study of Classifiers
 <hr>

-> In this Analysis, I have used the dataset 1000 reviews to perform different classifier and found that Decision tree is winner of all.
+> In this Analysis, I have used the dataset 1000 reviews to perform different classifier and found that SVC is winner of all.
-> But when the cost of false Negative is higher then batter to go with SVM as SVM is having heigher Recall then the others

 Here is the Result: